ostcrom/ostcrom.github.io/content/posts/siteautomation.md

+title: Building a Static Web App with
-title: Website Publishing Automation with Git, Heroku and Python
+summary: Website Publishing Automation with Gitp and Python; deployed on object storage and CDN.
 status: draft
 category: Projects
 slug: projects/website-automation